-CBS shows this season (so far): 60 Minutes, 9JKL, The Amazing Race, The Big Bang Theory, Blue Bloods, Bull, Criminal Minds, Hawaii Five-0, Kevin Can Wait, Life in Pieces, MacGyver, Madam Secretary, Man with a Plan, Me Myself & I, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, Scorpion, SEAL Team, Superior Donuts, Survivor, Wisdom of the Crowd, and Young Sheldon.
+CBS shows this season (so far): 60 Minutes, 9JKL, The Amazing Race, The Big Bang Theory, Big Brother: Celebrity Edition, Blue Bloods, Bull, Code Black, Criminal Minds, Elementary, Hawaii Five-0, Instinct, Kevin Can Wait, Life in Pieces, Living Biblically, MacGyver, Madam Secretary, Man with a Plan, Me Myself & I, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, Ransom, Scorpion, SEAL Team, Superior Donuts, Survivor, Undercover Boss: Celebrity Edition, Wisdom of the Crowd, and Young Sheldon.

 There’s lots of data that CBS execs look at when deciding whether to renew or cancel a TV series but ratings are typically the biggest piece.
 Here’s how the network’s shows are doing so far.

 These figures are updated automatically as new ratings are released.
 The averages are based on the final national numbers (live plus same day viewing), unless marked with an asterisk (*).
 For technical reasons, I have to resort them manually so feel free to let me know if I missed something.